pgaston99/MIAP-ZIM-Project/README.md

 The preservation of web resources, like a Github repository, for offline access may prove to be an important skill for digital archivists.
 The `zim` format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
 Additionally, `zim` enables fulltext search; thus, any personal library can function like an offline search engine.

 Together, the [Kiwix](https://github.com/kiwix) and [OpenZim](https://github.com/openzim) projects have utilized the format to make resources like Wikipedia, Project Gutenberg, Stack Exchange and Ask Ubuntu, accesible and searchable.
+People all over the internet have utilized these open source tools to contribute new offline-accesible resources.
+In 2025, an indvidual archived [cdc.gov](https://archive.org/details/www.cdc.gov_en_all_novid_2025-01).

 By compiling a URL source into an online-accessible format, `zim` may be particularly useful for archivists and librarians encountering: